 High Dimension Low Sample Size statistical analysis is becoming increasingly important in a wide range of applied contexts.
-In such situations, it is seen that the appealing discrimination method called the Support Vector Machine can be improved.
-The revealing concept is "data piling" at the margin.
-This leads naturally to the development of "Distance Weighted Discrimination," which also is based on modern computationally intensive optimization methods, and seems to give improved "generalizability."
+In such situations, it is seen that the popular Support Vector Machine suffers from "data piling" at the margin, which can diminish generalizability.
+This leads naturally to the development of Distance Weighted Discrimination, which is based on Second Order Cone Programming, a modern computationally intensive optimization method.